Terms you Should Know

 Triangles create movement through its three corners.
 The movement is pushed through the three corners.
 The corners can be used to push the viewer’s eye towards or away from other objects on the picture plane.
-The energy level of the triangle is highest of the four shapes we will discuss.
+The energy level of the triangle is the highest of the four shapes we will discuss.
 The Rule of Odds (see Rule of Odds post) applies to the triangle.

 Squares are a stable shape that gathers strength from its absolute symmetry.
 The symmetry comes from each side of the square having the same size on all 4 sides.
 When viewed as a square, the energy is slightly more energetic than the circle, a lower energy level.
 When the square is placed on its side it becomes much more energetic.
 When on its side, the square acts more like a triangle, whose corners start a push-pull energy.
 This origination of the square often has medium energy.

 the same size.
-The energy level of the rectangle changes depending
+The energy level of the rectangle changes depending on

 Diagonal rectangles have the highest energy of the three orientations.
-Whenever anything placed on a diagonal flow, it has more energy.
+Whenever anything is placed on a diagonal flow, it has more energy.